Bringing your Pet to the Isle of ManThe Isle of Man is very pet friendly, with plenty of dog walking spots and outdoor space to roam around.

 Most dogs and cats may travel between the Isle of Man and the United Kingdom without export certificates.

-However, certain breeds and species of dog (for example, Pit Bull Terrier types, Japanese Tosa, Dogo Argentino and Fila Braziliero) are prohibited from importation.
+However, certain breeds of dog (for example, Pit Bull Terrier types, Japanese Tosa, Dogo Argentino and Fila Braziliero) are prohibited from importation.

 While you will need a passport to fly to the Isle of Man with your pet, dogs and cats can travel freely from the UK via the Isle of Man ferry service.